29 Feb–1 Mar 2020

 Judge Dina Yehia SC, District Court of New South Wales

-Session Chair: Dr Anthony Hopkins, ANU College of Law, Australian National University
+Session Chair: Associate Professor Anthony Hopkins, ANU College of Law, Australian National University

 Session 7: Restorative Justice in the Aftermath of Environmental Offending: Theory and Practice